 Dentists use sedation dentistry on patients who need emergency or routine procedures.

-The benefits of using this type of dental care are that patients can tolerate the procedure better than if they were under general anesthesia.
+The benefits of using this type of dental care are that patients can tolerate the procedure better than under general anesthesia.
 Some patients also express they’re more comfortable throughout the process.

 What Are The Options Available For Sedation?

 There are various levels of sedation that you need to be aware of.
 Under mild sedation, a person is responsive but relaxed.
 Moderate sedation means a person is conscious but not aware of their process.
 Deep sedation means a person is on the verge of losing consciousness but doesn’t.